Asbestos on Navy Ships

 Risks of Mesothelioma and Navy Ships

 Service members were often exposed to asbestos on U.S. Navy ships.
-Starting in the 1930s, the Navy required all its ships to use products containing asbestos, as asbestos was water resistant, fireproof, and cheap to purchase.
-The Navy used these products on ships until the early 1980s.
+Starting in the 1930s, the Navy required all ships to use products containing asbestos.
+This mineral was water resistant, fireproof, and cheap to purchase.

 Did you know?